davecalix83/bc-payments-service/README.md

 4. Run the application using your IDE or with `mvn spring-boot:run`.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the License Apache 2.0.